daniellytoledo/daniellytoledo/README.md

 ## 👩🏻‍💻 Danielly Toledo

 - 👋 Hi!
 You can call me Dani.
-I'm brazilian.
+I'm brazilian and I'm living in Portugal for now, however I'm planning to move to Netherlands in the future.
-- 📚 I' studying Data Analysis and System Analysis and Development.
+- 📚 I'm taking a higher education System Analysis and Development course and studying other things to become a Data Analyst or Software Engineer.
-- 🧑🏻‍💻 My goal is to find a job where I can work from home or at least, most of the days, in Belgium, Netherlands or Portugal.
+- 🧑🏻‍💻 My goal right now is to do my own projects to find a nice opportunity to gain experience in a company placed in Portugal.
 ---

 ### 🕹️ Technologies I'm learning: